 I’m afraid this is a question we can’t answer, as it is entirely your decision as to whether Cambridge is the place you want to be.
-However, if you are predicted to get the grades required, you should seriously consider Cambridge – don’t write if off until you are fully informed (it is very easy to think ‘oh, it’ll be too expensive’ or ‘there will be no one else like me there’ or ‘I won’t like the course’ but do you actually know this?).
+However, if you are predicted to get the grades required, you should seriously consider Cambridge – don’t write it off until you are fully informed (it is very easy to think ‘oh, it’ll be too expensive’ or ‘there will be no one else like me there’ or ‘I will not like the course’ but do you actually know this?).

 If you are a UK state school student and still a bit unsure about Cambridge in general, or whether you would like the course, then have a look at these completely free schemes:

 “Newnham is such an amazing environment to both work and live in.
 Coming here was the best decision I could have ever made!”
 Amy